Ratio of Debt-to-Income

-For the most part, conventional loans require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+In general, conventional mortgages need a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-Recurring debt includes credit card payments, auto/boat loans, child support, etcetera.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
+Recurring debt includes things like auto/boat loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, use this Loan Qualification Calculator.

-Remember these are just guidelines.
-We'd be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to go over pre-qualification to help you determine how much you can afford.